Issues with hedges, weeds, shrubs and grass

 Wherever possible shrubs are pruned in a way that encourages lateral growth.
 The removal of dead or dying shrubs is undertaken on one occasion per year during the period from November to March.

 Both hand weeding and mulch shall be used to suppress the visual appearance of weed growth.
-All beds shall have seasonal growth removed on one occasion per year between October - December.
-Where required plants shall be lifted, separated and replanted to ensure good vegetative cover in the bed.
+All beds shall have seasonal growth removed once per year between October and December.
+Where required, plants shall be lifted, separated and replanted to ensure good vegetative cover in the bed.

 Invasive plant species such as Japanese knotweed, Himalayan Balsam, and Giant Hogweed are managed as per Fife Council’s control strategies.